Last updated on

 South Korea’s second largest city and largest port has a wealth of attractions to entice visitors, from jaw-dropping temples and bustling markets to spectacular beaches and to-die-for street food & seafood.
 If you wondering what to do in Taiwan, you’re going to be spoiled for choices after getting through this guide.

 The city has a penchant for doing things in the biggest way possible; top Busan attractions include the world’s largest shopping mall, as well as the country’s largest spa, seafood market, and traditional market.

-With so many things to do in Busan, I’ve created this extremely detailed guide based on multiple visits in the last 12 years from where I live in nearby Taipei, Taiwan.
-Flights between Taipei and Busan are blissfully cheap; find the best deals by taking advantage of the unique search features for flight dates and combinations on Kiwi.com.
+With so many things to do in Busan, I’ve created this extremely detailed guide based on multiple visits in the last 12 years from where I live in nearby Taipei, Taiwan (which, by the way, is a really cheap flight!)

 To find out how to piece the best of these sights together for your Busan trip, see my recommended Busan 5-day itinerary here.

 Busan has a surprisingly diverse array of unique Buddhist temples.
 In fact, this is the main thing that attracted me to visit the city in the first place.